 At the manufacturing company's factory, we inspected the manufacturing process, the quality control laboratory, the control room, the storage facility, the packaging processes, the wastewater treatment facility, and the employees' canteen.
-During interviews with the managers and employees, we carried out checks on "environmental management", "human rights and labor practices", "legal compliance", and company we visited oleochemicals manufacturing
+During interviews with the managers and employees, we carried out checks on "environmental management", "human rights and labor practices", "legal compliance", and

-"guality control and traceability".
+"quality control and traceability".
 At the palm plantations, we inspected the plantations, the oil mill, and the biomass power plants.
 During interviews, we confirmed that initiatives are being implemented in respect to the environment, as well as safety and labor practices.